Photosynq/PhotosynQ-Documentation/docs/projects/project-collaborators.md

 ![Project options](./images/project-options.jpg)

-::: tip
+::: tip Tip
-**Tip:** If you have selected the **Anyone** option from the "Who can contribute data to your Project" menu, then you do not need to send an invitation to collaborators.
+If you have selected the **Anyone** option from the "Who can contribute data to your Project" menu, then you do not need to send an invitation to collaborators.
 Instead they can **join** the Project from the Project homepage by clicking the **Join Team** button.
 :::

 ## Invite an Administrator